 Scenic helicopter flips over the Delta are increasingly popular.

-We specialize in tailor-made trips to Botswana so if you don’t see what you are looking for here; contact us directly.
+We specialize in tailor made trips to Botswana so if you don’t see what you are looking for here; contact us directly.

 More information on Botswana’s safari destinations and useful information:

+Where to stay in the Okavango Delta?
 In the Okavango Delta, in order to reduce the impact on the environment; camps and lodges are required to be non-permanent.
 This means, there are no large safari lodges in the Delta.
 Therefore, accommodation is smaller and more exclusive at the camps.
 Consequently; there are fewer vehicles in your concession.

 Accommodation is defined by the activities each camp offers.
 With 3 general categories: Land, water, or mixed.
 We highly recommend combining land with a water camp.
 But if you are short of time; using one mixed camp is good.

 Mixed camps offer both land and water activities.
 However, this is subject to water levels.
-In times of drought; some of these camps can’t offer their water activities the whole year.
+In times of drought; some of these camps can’t offer their water activities throughout the year.
 There are a couple of camps that can guarantee water and land activities all year.
 But not all of them.
 It is best to check with us when you know your dates.

 Lebala Camp – accommodation situated in the Linyanti area is renowned for excellent wild dog sightings and other predators and are able to do night game drives